 Screaming, crying, flailing — the signs of a tantrum are often hard to miss.
 Tantrums can be challenging to deal with, but they’re a normal part of your toddler’s behavior.
 Doctors even have a formal

-Tantrums typically begin around age 12 to 18 months and reach their peak during the “terrible twos.”
-This is the period in child development when children start to gain a sense of self and assert their independence from their parents.
+Tantrums typically begin around age 18 months and reach their peak during the “terrible twos.”
+This is the period in child development when young children start to assert their independence from their parents.

 Your child may display one or more of the following behaviors during a tantrum: